-- 153. Plaintiffs incorporate by reference the allegations in paragraphs 1 through 140 of this Complaint as though set forth fully herein. - 154.
+- 141. Plaintiffs incorporate by reference the allegations in paragraphs 1 through 140 of this Complaint as though set forth fully herein. - 142.
 The Bane Act allows a person whose rights have been interfered with by means of threats, intimidation, or coercion to sue for damages, injunctive, and other equitable relief.
-Civ Code §52.1(b). - 155.
-The State and County Defendants' draconian orders and threats of criminal penalty interfered with the Plaintiffs' constitutional rights, as set forth in the United States and California Constitutions, including the right to free exercise of religion and assembly and equal protection of the law. - 156.
-The County Defendants' persistent surveillance, crippling fines, and threatening letters to CCSJ's bank also interfered with the Plaintiffs' constitutional rights, as set forth in the United States and California Constitutions, including the right to free exercise of religion and assembly, equal protection of the law, and right against cruel and unusual punishment. - 157.
-As a proximate result of the conduct of Defendants, Plaintiffs are entitled to injunctive relief, damages, and attorneys' fees, as provided by California Civil Code Sections 52 and 52.1.
+Civ Code §52.1(b). - 143.
+The Defendants' draconian orders and threats of criminal penalty interfered with the Plaintiffs' constitutional rights, as set forth in the United States and California Constitutions, including the right to free exercise of religion and assembly and equal protection of the law. - 144.
+The Defendants' persistent surveillance, crippling fines and threatening letters to CCSJ's bank also interfered with the Plaintiffs' constitutional rights, as set forth in the United States and California Constitutions, including the right to free exercise of religion and assembly, equal protection of the law and right against excessive fines.